osbhack19/Swiss-Blockchain-Hackathon-19/README.md

 - Exact time delivery

 ### Package Classification using ML model
-(Under development) The desing of the system includes a highly performant Packages classification system based on AWS Dynamo DB, AWS Lambda Functions, AWS SNS and AWS SQS, together with some ML models deployed to identify the availabilty and potential for packets to be delivered through any of these alternative systems.
+(Under development) The design of the system includes a highly performant Packages classification system based on AWS Dynamo DB, AWS Lambda Functions, AWS SNS and AWS SQS, together with some ML models deployed to identify the availability and potential for packets to be delivered through any of these alternative systems.